openmrs/openmrs-esm-devtools/README.md

 2. **Remote OpenMRS instance running behind HTTPS**

-For this setup, it is required to add an exception to allow invalid certificates for resources loaded from localhost.
+For this setup, it is required to add a browser exception to allow invalid certificates for resources loaded from localhost.
 For Chrome browsers, make sure to enable the flag `chrome://flags/#allow-insecure-localhost`.
+For Firefox, open the url `https://localhost:<PORT>` and add an exception for the certificate.

 And finally use the new alias:
 `npm run start-https -- --port <PORT>`